JackDougherty/jack-site/_pages/dataviz/index.md

 Your knowledge and skills will be assessed in three ways:

-### Open-Book Quizzes
+### Open-Book Weekly Quizzes
-- To demonstrate your understanding of key concepts and how to apply them in new contexts.
+- Demonstrate your knowledge and skills through questions that emphasize conceptual understanding and how to apply it in new contexts, using your course materials and notes.
+- Each week, select 1 hour during a 2-day period (typically Sunday 12 noon to Tuesday 2pm) to complete an online quiz of 5-10 questions on one of the broad learning goals above.

-- Auto-graded multi-choice questions on Moodle for quick feedback on learning key concepts.
+- Short-answer questions will be scored automatically for quick feedback.
-- Students have 1 hour to complete each quiz during a 36-hour period (Sun 9am - Mon 9pm).
-- Open-book format because questions apply concepts in new contexts.
-No memorization.
-- Instructor creates multiple versions of a question for each concept, using different details.
-- Question bank displays different versions of each question so students see different details.
-- Incorrect response does not show the correct answer, but may hint at a problem or reading.
-- When incorrect, student is allowed a second attempt on a different version of the question.
-- If student does not satisfactorily complete second attempt, must see instructor to retake.
+- Longer task questions require you to show your work by pasting a link or explanation, to be scored manually by the instructor.
+- You may see different versions of questions than other students, but all address the same learning goals.
+- If you respond incorrectly to an auto-graded question, the quiz will offer advice, but not the correct answer.
+Fortunately, the quiz will give you a second chance to answer a different version of the same question.
+Furthermore, if you incorrectly answer a manually-scored question, the instructor may re-open that portion of your quiz with additional time for a second attempt.
+- After the quiz closes (typically on Tuesday 2pm), you can still meet with the instructor and request to retake the quiz before the next quiz opens (typically Sunday 12 noon).
+- Before you start the quiz, prepare ahead by reading assigned chapters, doing practice exercises, and discussing with classmates who have not yet started it.
-- Students must work independently and not communicate with each other during quiz time.
+- When you start the 1-hour quiz, you must work independently and may not communicate about its content in any way until the instructor reviews results in class.
-- If doubts arise about academic honesty, the instructor may require you to retake a quiz in-person.
+- Follow....If doubts arise about academic honesty, the instructor may require you to retake a quiz while under direct supervision.... and/or forward to board...

-- For specific concepts not suitable for Moodle auto-grading, students complete a task by inserting a short answer (such as link to their work) for quick check by the instructor.
-- Process is not totally cheat-proof, but questions designed to avoid easy screenshot sharing.
-- Roughly one per week, with 5-10 quiz questions, for 12 x 5 = 60 points.
+- 60 points = 12 broad learning goals x 5 points (based on 5-10 questions)

 ### Building Data Stories
 to show stages of building your visualizations, supplemented with a written narrative to explain why it matters to our community partners.